aheschl1/pillar/README.md

   - The main network handles transaction through proof of work consensus
   - A second tier of the network is a rank system for external submition for arbitrary work to be done on a specific level of trust.
 - Incentive does not come through transaction fees, but rather through ranking up trust in order to be employed by paying third parties for computations
+- Custom PoR consensus mechanism to reduce environmental impact and centralization.
+- Non-mining nodes can earn rewards in the participation of the network.

 Currently in heavy development.